teresaupdyke/qccodar/README.md

 ```

 As user `codar`, edit or create the file `/Users/codar/.bash_profile`.

+Note: If you navigate to /Users/codar in Finder, you can show this hidden file
+by pressing Command + Shift + . (the period key).

-and make sure the following line is included in the file:
+Make sure the following line is included in the file:
 ```bash
    export PATH="$HOME/miniconda3/bin:$PATH"
 ```